-- The gain M of the APD is intended to bring signal and noise of the detector to a level higher than the noise of the following circuits, with the aim of attaining better sensitivity than a PIN photodiode (limited by the circuit noise) - However, when the voltage is raised for increasing M also the variance of the gain fluctuations increases.
+- The gain M of the APD is intended to bring signal and noise of the detector to a level higher than the noise of the following circuits, with the aim of attaining better sensitivity (smaller optical signal) than a PIN photodiode (limited by the circuit noise) - However, when the voltage is raised for increasing M also the variance of the gain fluctuations increases.
 At some level M{max} the effect of the gain fluctuations becomes greater than that of the circuit noise: increasing M beyond this level would be nonsense.
-This M{max} limit depends on the actual APD and circuit. - It is the maximum factor F{max} tolerable in the actual case that actually determines the M{max} level.
+This M{max} limit depends on the actual case (actual APD and circuit). - It is the maximum factor F{max} tolerable in the actual case that actually determines the M{max} level.
+In critical cases (typically InGaAs APDs, which have $F \approx M$) a fairly high value F{max} turns out to be tolerable, even up to $F{max} \approx 10$.